 Offset VS Redraw

-Both types of loan features bring benefits to customers to minimise the costs of a home loan.
+Both types of loan features help customers to minimise the costs of a home loan.
 One feature may be better suited to your loan than the other.

-If you are looking to maintain day-to-day access to your cash whilst also reducing the interest on your loan, a mortgage offset account may be the best suited feature for you.
-This will allow you to access your funds without paying any extra off the principle value (original amount borrowed).
+If you are looking to maintain day-to-day access to your cash whilst also reducing the interest on your loan, a mortgage offset account may be the best option for you.
+This will allow you to access your funds without paying any extra off the principal value (original amount borrowed).
 The amount that will offset can vary.
-Each lender will have differing criteria for their offset accounts, so it is advisable to do your research and speak with your mortgage broker.
+Each lender will have differing criteria for their offset accounts, so it is advisable to do your research and speak with an experienced mortgage broker like Steve Sims.

 Either way, irrespective of which facility you use, the more you can pay towards your mortgage, the better off you’ll be.
-You can try one of our home loan calculators here to work out what you can acheive by paying just a little bit more.
+Have a look at our home loan calculators here to work out what you can acheive by paying just a little bit more.